Canadian Association of University Teachers: History

 Even though Crowe and his colleagues lost their jobs, the case proved to be a seminal moment in CAUT's history.
 The time, effort, and expenditure demanded by the case demonstrated the need for a permanent office which was established in Ottawa in the fall of 1959.
 Stewart Reid, a colleague of Crowe's, was appointed the first secretary of CAUT.
 Reid oversaw the development of policy statements on governance, academic freedom and tenure, and throughout the 1960s CAUT focused much of its work on ensuring stronger protections for academic freedom.

 In this early period, CAUT member associations were not trade unions.
 The unionization of Canadian academics did not begin until the 1970s.
 Pay and benefits had increased during the boom period of the 1960s when government funding increased and new universities and colleges were established.
 By the early 1970s, however, the tide had turned.
 The academic community was now facing a protracted period of restraint.
 Many academics argued that collective organizing was now needed to protect their pay and professional rights.

 Academic staff associations in Quebec were the first to certify as trade unions beginning in 1971 with the Association des Ingenieurs Professeurs en Science Appliques de l'Université de Sherbrooke.
 By 1975, more than 60 per cent of academic staff in Quebec were unionized.
 In English Canada, 25 per cent of professors were union members.
 CAUT increasingly encouraged member associations to certify, and by 1980 over 50 per cent of faculty were unionized.
 As of c.
 2006, the unionization rate of academic staff was approximately 79 per cent, well above the average of 30 per cent for all occupations in Canada.

 In recent years, CAUT's membership has grown as part-time and contract academic staff have been organized.
 In addition, provincial college faculty associations from British Columbia, Ontario, and Alberta have joined.
-Today, CAUT represents 86 associations with approximately 70,000 individual members.
+As of 2025, CAUT represents approximately 75,000 individual members at over 130 colleges and universities.